semente/pu.sh/README.rst

 computer:

 * rsync;
-* OpenSSH client (ssh), only if you need push backups on a remote host.
+* OpenSSH client (ssh), if you need push backups to a remote host.

 **Synopsys**::